Last Updated on June 29, 2023 by Christian Heide

 “Explore hidden streets with a guide” – will give you a greater insight into the history of Barcelona from medieval times, through the times of the dictatorship to modern history.

 “Discover the Olympic Mountain” – will give you insights into the cruel happenings in the Montjuic Castle during the Spanish Civil War.

 Other Barcelona activities:

 Visit the Montjuic Castle on top of the hill.
-The entrance fee is 5 Euro and next to stunning panoramic views it also comprises an exhibition on the years of the Spanish Civil War.
+The entrance fee is 10 Euro.
+Next to stunning panoramic views it also comprises an exhibition on the years of the Spanish Civil War.